 With the ancient legends of his Ojibwe Anishinaabe ancestors and their spirit of wisdom and creativity shining through, Woodland Art jeweler/goldsmith Zhaawano creates a highly contemporary statement of quality and style just for you!

-Through his unique jewelry collection named Spirits from the Land of Turtle and Crane, goldsmith/jewelry designer Zhaawano Giizhik introduces a unique synthesis in Native American jewelry by amalgamating the famous American Southwest and its variety of traditional and contemporary Native silversmithing techniques with an entirely different world much farther to the north: that of his own Native ancestors, the Ojibwe Anishinaabeg of the Great lakes area.
+Through his unique jewelry collection named Spirits from the Land of Turtle and Crane, goldsmith/jewelry designer Zhaawano Giizhik introduces a unique synthesis in jewelry making by amalgamating the famous American Southwest and its variety of traditional and contemporary Native silversmithing techniques with an entirely different world much farther to the north: that of his own Native ancestors, the Ojibwe Anishinaabeg of the Great lakes area.

 Many of of Zhaawano's jewelry pieces are modern storyteller mediums reminiscent of the contemporary pictographic style of the Canadian Medicine Painters, which on their turn are based on the old Anishinaabe spirit writings (rock paintings and pictographs on birch bark scrolls).
 Basically all of Zhaawano's graphic and colorful designs in gold, platinum, silver, and stones disclose a myriad of traditional stories; silent tales carried by countless ancient Algonkian lips, their whispered magic blending with the music of Gichigami (Lake Superior) and washed ashore by its tidal waves since time immemorial...